 NDEQ was authorized in 1985 by EPA to administer portions of the Resource Conservation and Recovery Act (RCRA) program.
 RCRA regulations are incorporated in NDEQ Title 128 - Nebraska Hazardous Waste Regulations, which is updated as the Federal RCRA regulations change.
-There were no regulatory changes made in fiscal year 2009 to the Title 128 regulations.

 The purpose of the RCRA program is to ensure proper management of hazardous wastes from the point of generation until final disposal.
 Activities performed under the RCRA program include: